Oli Steadman: Other projects

-In 2013 Steadman founded Count Drachma, who were invited to play at festivals from WOMAD to WOOD to Festival N°6, co-headlining London's Southbank Centre with the Mahotella Queens, and filming a documentary with The Guardian's Education channel.
+In 2013 Steadman founded Count Drachma, performing at festivals from WOMAD to WOOD to Festival N°6, co-headlining London's Southbank Centre with the Mahotella Queens, and filming a documentary with The Guardian's Education channel.
+It was a vehicle for importing the isicathamiya and mbaqanga sounds of South Africa to UK audiences, leading ultimately to Stornoway's MEGS-funded 2026 studio collaboration with Ladysmith Black Mambazo, and Durban-based Maskandi artists Qadasi & Maqhinga.

 In 2014 Steadman founded music-tech startup Tigmus, with Stornoway's touring trumpet player Thomas E Hodgson.

 Since 2015 Steadman has been endorsed by Aria Bass Guitars, touring with 2x basses Detroit 313-DR & Detroit 313-BB, and recording with FEB-F2/FL or a Mexican Fender Jazz Bass.
 All are strung with roundwound strings except the Fender, on which Steadman has played with exclusively flatwound strings since 2009.